googlearchive/gplus-verifytoken-ruby/README.md

 # Google+ Ruby Token Verification
-This sample shows how to verify ID Tokens and Access Tokens sent to your server.
+This sample shows how to verify ID tokens and access tokens that are sent to your server.

 ## Don't use this, and use the one-time code exchange instead
-Before using this technique, consider using the one-time code flow for getting authorization and authentication information to your server.
+This technique has potential problems.
+If possible, you should use the one-time-code flow for enabling your server to have offline access to the Google APIs on behalf of the user.
-The one-time code flow is the best way to send authorization information from a client application to your server, but it is not available in all situations.
-The server-side Quickstarts at https://developers.google.com/+/quickstart/ all use the one-time code flow.
+The server-side Quickstarts at https://developers.google.com/+/quickstart/ all use the one-time-code flow.

 ## Good use cases
 * Send ID Token with requests that need to be authenticated.